yamcs/yamcs/docs/server-manual/administration/logging.rst

 ``--log``
     The numeric verbosity level, where 0 = OFF, 1 = WARNING, 2 = INFO, 3 = FINE and 4 = ALL.
 Default: 2

+``--log-config``
+    Detailed logger verbosity levels.
+If unspecified, the ``--log`` option impacts all loggers, which may lead to excessive output.

 ``--no-color``
     Turn off ANSI color codes